New Rings of Power trailer provides more questions than answers

 Admittedly, Amazon Studios has packed a lot of content into the trailer's two and a half minute runtime.

 Every major character, from Morfydd Clark's Galadriel and Robert Aramayo's Elrond, to Maxim Baldry's Isildur and Owain Arthur's Durin IV, is given some screen time in the latest trailer.
 And, to be fair to Amazon and The Rings of Power's chief creative team, the identities of other key characters who'll appear – and the actors playing them – are pretty much confirmed in the newest batch of footage.
-You can read more about them and other interesting tidbits in our trailer breakdown article, which goes live shortly.
+You can read more about them and other interesting tidbits in our trailer breakdown article.

 Additionally, we already know that there'll be four main narratives that The Rings of Power's first season will follow, so there's clearly plenty of story to tell in the show's initial batch of episodes.
 Unlike the first teaser, which was released in February, we're given a much clearer look at the beginnings of all four storylines, too, which you can read about in our Rings of Power guide.